-In the 2015/2016 reporting year, the Board implemented a formal process to assess individual performance and effectiveness of Directors, the Board and its Committees on an annual basis.
+The Board has a formal process to assess individual performance and effectiveness of Directors, the Board and its Committees on an annual basis.
 The process is facilitated by an external consultant and involves participation by all Directors, with the results considered by the Board and acted upon as appropriate.
-The assessment for the 2015/2016 reporting year is underway, and expected to be concluded by September 2016.